schotanp/climate-change-fall2022/assignment-instructions/a2-climate-data.md

 ## Objectives
 In this assignment, you will work with actual, measured climate data to better understand trends in regional and global climate, while simultaneously improving your analytical and graphic composition skills.
 Specifically, it is desired that this assignment will:
-- provide you with experience and guidance making quality scientific figures;=
+- provide you with experience and guidance making quality scientific figures;
 - increase your appreciation for the importance of figure presentation in conveying a message to an audience;
 - familiarize you with climate data and time series analysis; and,
-- further your understanding of the nature of global and regional climate change
+- further your understanding of the nature of global and regional climate change.